Norris Cotton: Death and legacy

 Cotton died on February 24, 1989, in Lebanon, aged 88.
 He is interred at School Street Cemetery in Lebanon.

-The Norris Cotton Cancer Center at Dartmouth-Hitchcock Medical Center in Lebanon is named for him, and a federal building in Manchester also bears his name.
+The Norris Cotton Cancer Care Pavilion at Dartmouth Hitchcock Medical Center in Lebanon is named for him, and a federal building in Manchester also bears his name.
 There is a New Hampshire historical marker (number 231) in Warren, unveiled in 2012, which says that his rise from humble beginnings "embodied an American way of life."

 Family life

 He had a daughter, Mary Martha Ballou, on February 15, 1925.
 He married Ruth Isaacs on May 11, 1927.
 They had no children.
-Ruth died in 1978 and he married his housekeeper, Eleanor Coolidge Brown, in 1980.
+Ruth died in 1978, and he married his housekeeper, Eleanor Coolidge Brown, in 1980.